-(4:31) The reason why you’re not going free quickly is you’re releasing to feel good.
-And that causes you to stop when the goal is accomplished, whereas if you were releasing to go free, you wouldn’t stop.
-You would bless every opportunity that came your way to gain an additional piece of freedom.
+(4:31) The reason why you’re not going free quickly is you’re releasing to feel good; and that causes you to stop when the goal is accomplished.
+But if you were releasing to go free, you wouldn’t stop; you would bless every opportunity that came your way to gain an additional piece of freedom.
 Every down would be a wonderful opportunity to you.
 Every down is a marvelous opportunity to release and go up.

-You’re not falling into the later steps of the six steps [see below] because you’re missing the number-one thing—wanting to go free—and replacing it with wanting to satisfy the ego, the “I” personality sense.
-Chasing after the high state externally in the world, where for each ounce of pleasure you take you get pounds and pounds and pounded with pain.
+You’re not falling into the later steps of the six steps because you’re missing the number-one thing—wanting to go free—and replacing it with wanting to satisfy the ego, the ‘I’ personality sense.
+Chasing after the high state externally in the world, where for each ounce of pleasure you take you get pounds and pounds of pain, you get pounded with pain.
 This is so obvious if you just look at it.
 The things you thought were most pleasurable in life have given you the greatest agonies—basically, the opposite sex.
-As you move up, your sex desires should be released, and you reach a place where there is no sex, there is no male and female.
-You’ll look at souls without a tag, “male” or “female”.
+As you move up you should be releasing your sex desires, and you will reach a place where there is no sex, there is no male and female.
+You’ll look at souls without a tag, male or female.

-(9:40) The mind is only creative.
-When you [have a will for] freedom, you’re going to get it quickly—and I say months—because it’ll be your number-one priority, and regardless of what’s going on in your life, you’ll keep releasing.
-All that suppressed energy is trying to push up now, and you’re trying to hold it down.
-Stop holding it down, and every bit of it would leak out.
-It would push right out.
-Holding it down is holding on to the ego programs.
 You’ve got to recognize that first you want to be a limited ego.
-Then you’ve got to accept that that isn’t it, just by looking at your life.
-It’s been miserable for millions of years.
+Then you’ve got to accept that that isn’t it, just by looking at your life: it’s been miserable for millions of years.
 We all think we’re so smart, and boy, are we dumb.
-For an infinite being to live in the extreme limitations that we do—how smart is that?
-But that [intelligence] that we feel and think we are is subconsciously knowing our beingness, and the [stupidity] is forgetting that: [forgetting] that it is our beingness that is omniscient and [intelligent].
+For an infinite being to live in the extreme limitations that we do, how smart is that?
+But that intelligence that we feel and think we are is subconsciously knowing our beingness, and the stupidity is forgetting that, that it is our beingness that is omniscient and intelligent.

-(13:00) The sense of ego contains all likes, dislikes—all thoughts.
-You must get your attention off it and put it on your beingness, which is there all the time.
+(13:00) The sense of ego contains all likes, dislikes, all thoughts.
+Y ou must get your attention off of it and put it on your beingness, which is there all the time.
 Is there any time when you are not?
 No. This infinite beingness that you are is there all the time.
-Identify with It.
-Hold, “My mind is not It.
-My body is not It.
-My mind and body are out-projections from It.”
+Identify with it.
+Hold, “My mind is not it; my body is not it; my mind and body are out-projections from it.”
 Identify with your beingness.

 (14:06) Release when you’re high.
 The higher we are, the closer we are to our beingness.
-Highness and quietness [are the same thing].
-When you go high, you’ve got the energy up here.
-Here you have the least energy; in apathy [pessimism] you’ve thrown in the towel [given up].
+Highness and quietness are the same thing.
+When you go high you’ve got the energy up here.
+Here you have the least energy; in apathy (discouragement) you’ve thrown in the towel (stopped trying).
 Up here you’ve got the highest energy.
-So move up into this area, and then dig for the fear of dying.
-Down here you’re drowning in it, and you cannot let go.
+So move up into this area and then dig for the fear of dying.
+Down here you’re drowning in it and you cannot let go.
 Up here you can confront the fear of dying.
 And when you get that out, most of it, you can clean out the remainder relatively easily.
 Aim to go up here to release from.

-(15:25) If I had said these things to you some time ago it would have been meaningless, because you’re so drowning in your AGFLAP that you just can’t see straight.
+(15:25) If I had said these things to you some time ago it would have been meaningless, because you’re so drowning in your AGFLAP* that you just can’t see straight.
 The only thing you see is the AGFLAP.
 But every one of us has moved up into this area, knows what it’s like, can put ourselves there and then dig down deep and confront the fear of dying, the insecurity, the fear of living.
 And by so doing you’ll get rid of all fear.
 Fear is not natural.
-What does an eternal being have to fear—about dying, especially?
-So, from here on, make it a point to get up here.
+What does an eternal being have to fear, especially about dying?
+So from here on, make it a point to get up here.
 Feel high, and then dig for the fear of dying and release it.